Maki-DS/ASL-Translator-Web-App/README.md

-# ASL Translator Flask Web App
+# ASL Translator Web App
-Flask Web app for previous work done to translate American Sign Language through webcam feed.
+Web app for previous work done to translate American Sign Language through webcam feed.
 (Best results on clear background)

 ## Intro:
 Deafness and sign language are the largest and hardest to overcome language barriers in the modern world.
 In this case it isn't feasible to "learn" or even attempt to